Perjury: Statutory definitions

 The above statute provides for a fine and/or up to five years in prison as punishment.
 Within federal jurisdiction, statements made in two broad categories of judicial proceedings may qualify as perjurious: 1) Federal official proceedings, and 2) Federal Court or Grand Jury proceedings.
 A third type of perjury entails the procurement of perjurious statements from another person.
 More generally, the statement must occur in the "course of justice", but this definition leaves room open for interpretation.

 One particularly precarious aspect of the phrasing is that it entails knowledge of the accused person's perception of the truthful nature of events and not necessarily the actual truth of those events.
-It is important to note the distinction here, between giving a false statement under oath and merely misstating a fact accidentally, but the distinction can be especially difficult to discern in court of law.
+There is a distinction between giving a false statement under oath and merely misstating a fact accidentally, but the distinction can be especially difficult to discern in court of law.